The Finance Industry’s Authorisation schemes (FinAut)

 Gamification as a learning method: The Ethics Boost

-FinAut has collaborated with the gaming company Attensi to develop the Ethics Boost, a tool with ethics as content.
+FinAut has collaborated with the gaming company Attensi to develop the Ethics Boost, a gamification with ethics as content.

 Attensi’s gamified training solutions are designed to bridge the knowledge gap, encourage repetition and make learning fun again.